-An infomediary website will typically include detailed information that businesses may need on specific companies or industries.
-The type of information that will be available will depend on the industry the website targets.
-The site may have reviews or rankings of businesses and companies.
-This information will help companies to evaluate who they want to buy from in B2B eCommerce.
-The site may also have comparative details, such as prices or customer service.
-Again, this serves to make customers more informed in the B2B business.
+An infomediary model website will typically include detailed information that businesses may need about specific companies or industries.
+The type of information available depends on the industry the B2B website targets.
+For example, the infomediary website may have reviews or rankings of various businesses and companies.
+This information will help companies evaluate which eCommerce business they want to buy from.
+The infomediary may also have comparative details, such as for prices or customer service.

-Similarly, the B2B infomediary website may supply unbiased information or instructionals.
+Additionally, infomediary B2B websites may supply unbiased information or instructionals.
 This includes expert advice or white papers on topics that businesses may be interested in.
-As mentioned before, companies in B2B eCommerce want to research their own to make the best buying decisions.
-They can receive relevant guidance and information through the channels of the many infomediary websites.
+As mentioned before, companies in B2B eCommerce want to do their own research to make the best buying decisions.
+They can receive relevant guidance and information through the various channels of the many infomediary websites.

-Examples of B2B infomediary websites include B2B Yellow Pages and Business.com.
+Examples of infomediary B2B websites include B2B Yellow Pages and Business.com.
 The former is an online business directory of company listings.
-B2B Yellow Pages allows sellers to list their business and for buyers to find businesses to fit their needs.
-Business.com is more information related.
+B2B Yellow Pages allows sellers to list their business so that buyers can find businesses that fit their needs.
+On the other hand, business.com is more information oriented.
 It includes expert advice and articles, reviews, and other services to assist businesses.
-Both of these websites play a crucial role in B2B eCommerce.
+Both of these infomediary companies play a crucial role in B2B eCommerce.